claudioc/treenee/README.md

 ## Features (and limits)

-- Database not needed; all tree definitions are just YAML file (one file for each tree, in case you need to serve more than one)
+- Database not needed; all tree definitions are just YAML files (one file for each tree, in case you need to serve more than one)
 - No login, no registration; access to the application is always anonymous (see below for a discussion about [security](#security))
 - Trees can be made "private" with a code, to make them accessible only to people who know that code.
 The code is requested in the home page
-- Three rendering mode for the pages: html, markdown and text (no formatting)
+- Three rendering modes for the pages: html, markdown and text (no formatting)
 - Each answer can be given a "value" which is added until the end so that each user can get a "score" (read more in the [Score section](#score) below)
 - Optionally, a person can only visit a node once (option `trackVisits`, which defaults to `false`); going back and forth the nodes with the browser's capabilities is fully handled
 - Many validating checks are performed on the inputs to ensure the trees are consistent and robust